allanreda/myldretid-kbh.dk/README.md

 - Add 7 day lag for travel time
 - Calculate rolling average for the past 7 days
 - Convert all boolean values to binary
+- Add morning travel time as a predictor variable for the afternoon

 It should be noted that two separate pipelines are run: one for predicting the next 2 rush hours, and one for predicting the 8 rush hours after that.
-For the latter, it isn't possible to add a 1 day lag or calculate a rolling average for the past 7 days, simply because the data doesn't exist.
+For the latter, it isn't possible to add a 1-day lag or calculate a rolling average for the past 7 days, simply because the data doesn't exist.

 Each pipeline produces two datasets: one for the morning rush hour and one for the afternoon.
-NOTE: explain further
+This is done because the predictors have different effects on the target variable, based on the rush hour period.
+Furthermore, the travel time for the morning rush hour proved to be a strong predictor of the afternoon rush hour.
+Without splitting up into two models, this nuance would have been lost.

-### Model Evalutaion and Selection
+### Model Evaluataion and Selection
 Multiple algorithms were tested and evaluated using K-fold cross validation to identify the model that performed best in predicting unseen data.
 ```python
 models = {